Guidelines for Extraordinary Weather Conditions

-The Purchase College President (or his designee) has the authority to take the following actions:
+The Purchase College President (or designee) has the authority to take the following actions:

-Cancel classes: When this decision has been made, absences of professional employees, librarians and management confidential employees on such days must be credited against compensatory time or vacation accruals.
+- Cancel classes: When this decision has been made, absences of professional employees, librarians and management confidential employees on such days must be credited against compensatory time or vacation accruals.
 Full-time classified employees are provided with five (5) personal days annually to be used for personal business, religious observance or emergency weather situations.
-Absences due to inclement weather should be so charged.
+Absences due to inclement weather should be so charged. (the inclement weather option should only be used in the Time and Attendance System (TAS) when the Governor has closed the campus).
 Professional employees, librarians, and MC employees should first charge such absences against vacation or holiday compensatory time, or other compensatory time.